fluxninja/aperture/docs/content/reference/fluxninja.md

 :::note

-At this time, for connecting to the Aperture Cloud-based controller, the `endpoint` should be a `grpc/http2` address.
-We are working on supporting the `https` fallback option.
+For connecting to the Aperture Cloud-based controller, the `endpoint` must be a `grpc/http2` address.
+We are still working on supporting the `https` fallback option.

 :::